luisurbinanet/pruebajs/README.md

 b.
 Bugs you’ve identified but didn’t have time to fix.
         A.  The DaysToShow field, acept negative numbers and calculate an invalid numbers of calendars to draw.
+        B.  Hide a days outside of range a days defined in Date Origin and Day to Finish.

 c.
 Things you would do if you had more time to complete the task.
         A.  Don't give me time to implement a comunication with a Holiday WebService.